Pulse Power: Unveiling the Top 10 Pulses That Pack a Nutritional Punch

 10. Bambara Beans

 Bambara beans (Vigna subterranea) are also known as Bambara groundnuts or earth peas due to their growth underground.
 They are versatile and can be used in a variety of culinary applications, including boiling, roasting, and grinding into flour.
 They are used in stews, soups, and porridges, as well as a tasty addition to many traditional dishes.
 The beans offer a nutty flavor and a slightly sweet taste, making them popular among food enthusiasts.
 Bambara beans provide numerous health benefits as they are high in protein, fiber, potassium, calcium, iron, and B vitamins.
 This makes them an excellent source of essential nutrients for vegetarian and vegan diets.
-Nigeria is the largest producer of Bambara beans due to the favorable climate and agricultural practices, that have enabled the country to become a major global producer of this nutritious bean.
+Nigeria is the largest producer of Bambara beans due to the favorable climate and agricultural practices, which have enabled the country to become a major global producer of this nutritious bean.